reliablyhq/documentation/docs/guides/slo/index.md

 ## Managing your SLOs with the Reliably CLI

-The Reliably CLI supports a number of [commands](./slo-commands/) to allow you to manage and define your SLOs.
+The Reliably CLI provides the  `slo init` and `slo report` commands to allow you to define and report on your SLOs.

 Define your SLOs in the terminal with the Reliably CLI.